bubo-py/4ch_image_scraper/README.md

 ## What is it?
 Python script for downloading images from 4chan threads.
 Simply paste a link as a instruction says and images from all the thread will be downloaded.
+Works as a webscraper, without using any APIs.
+Just python libraries.

 ## How to use it?
 Simply type url with the following pattern: